jhallen/exorsim/rload/rload.md

     0x04 <size>     Two byte size of PSCT
     <symbols>       List of symbols

 \<symbols> is a list of symbols.
-There a several types of them:
+There are a bunch of types of them:

     0x00 <size> <offset>      If present, it's the first "symbol".
 It gives the size and offset of ASCT.
     0x30 <name>                XREF type "any" with 6-byte space padded name.